boyhagemann/Crud/README.md

 "Boyhagemann\Crud\CrudServiceProvider"
 ...
 ```
+Also, I am assuming you have a working database connection in your app/config/database.php file.
+Otherwise there will be no magic!

 ## Example usage
 The first thing we need to do is create a controller that extends from the CrudController.